tomisin05/flow-scanner/README.md

 - Tournament management and flow organization
 - Leaderboard to track community impact
 - Responsive design for seamless use across devices
+- Reason for Decision (RFD) management and storage

 EcoFlow aims to revolutionize how debate flows are managed, making it easier for the debate community to store, access, and analyze their performance data.